Daube de Boeuf

 Ingredients

-- 1 kg beef chuck or stewing beef
+- 1 kg stewing beef (e.g. rib, chuck or well-marbled beef for stewing)

 - 2 onions